eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 a list of _EventInfos_ which is corresponding to all occurred events.

 WaitSet events can be state based, this means that the WaitSet will notify you till you reset the state.
-The `HAS_SAMPLES` event of the subscriber for instance will notify you as long as there are samples.
+The `HAS_DATA` event of the subscriber for instance will notify you as long as there are samples.
 But it is also possible that one attaches one shot events.
 These are events which will trigger the WaitSet only once.